craigs40/Authentication/README.md

 Step 3.
 Navigate to the location of the clone.

 Step 4.
+Run `bundle install`

+Step 5.
 Run `rails db:create` and then run `rails db:migrate`

-Step 5.
+Step 6.
 Run `rails server` or `rails s` and hit Enter.

-Step 6.
+Step 7.
 In a new browser window, type `localhost:3000` in the address bar and hit Enter.

 ## Authors